SiddharthaKandpal/inft4001/README.md

 💞️ I’m looking to collaborate on ... -projects to help improve and develop my skills- 📫 How to reach me ... -aishaakinyera@gmail.com-

+👋 Hi, I’m @Sid
+👀 I’m interested in gaming,anime,podcasts and cosmology 🌱 I’m currently learning  - Business Intelligence and Analytics 💞️ I’m looking to collaborate on ... -Projects and sharing knowledge in different domains 📫 How to reach me ... -W0482544@nscc.ca-